-Class Length Deadline for Dropping with Grade of "W" Three weeks Four weeks Four weeks End of 2nd class meeting End of 3rd class meeting Five weeks End of 3th class meeting
+Class Length Deadline for Dropping with Grade of "W"

+Three weeks End of 2nd class meeting

+Four weeks End of 3rd class meeting

+Five weeks End of 3th class meeting

+Six weeks End of 4th class meeting

 Students dropping an ADCP class after the deadlines indicated above will be assigned a grade of "WP" ("withdrawal, passing") or "WF" ("withdrawal, failing, and equivalent to an 'F"") at the discretion of the instructor.
 However, the instructor or Academic Dean has the right to assign a grade of "WF" at any point in the semester in instances of academic dishonesty or other academic infractions.